Chapters of 2 Maccabees: Chapter 9

 The ninth chapter discusses the death of Antiochus IV Epiphanes, gleefully detailing his defeats, illness, and suffering as a form of divine punishment.
 He is defeated by a Persian mob while attempting to rob another temple in Persepolis and forced into a shameful retreat.
 While in Ecbatana, Antiochus hears the bad news of Nicanor's defeat at Emmaus, and resolves to punish the Jews.
 He is struck by divine disease of the entrails after blaspheming a threat to turn Jerusalem into a vast Jewish cemetery.
 Further calamities befall him: he falls out of a chariot and suffers massive injuries; worms crawl out of his eyes; and his flesh disintegrates while he is still alive, creating an awful stench.
 Antiochus repents and vows to set Jerusalem free, raise the Jews to the status of Greeks, restore the plundered treasures of the Temple, and to become a Jew himself.
 He writes a letter to the Jews guaranteeing their rights and privileges.
 He then dies, in a foreign land amid the mountains.
 His assistant Philip takes the body back to Syria, but then flees to Ptolemaic Egypt.

 The basic historicity of what is described is plausible enough: that Antiochus went on a campaign in the east, was involved in the plunder of a temple, became sick, and died.
 Non-Jewish sources confirm these elements.
 Additionally, historians generally agree with the timing implied in 2 Maccabees of Antiochus's death occurring before the cleansing of the temple, which archaeological evidence seems to support, against the chronology given in 1 Maccabees of this happening afterward.
 The specific details and quotes are generally assumed to be literary rather than historical, however.
 The section where Antiochus writes a deathbed epistle granting rights to the Jews is considered very unlikely to be historical, as it is exactly what Jews of the era would most want to fabricate—a document declaring that their rights and privileges were protected by royal decree.
 The reference to Persepolis may also be muddled or in error, as Greek sources do not connect Persepolis with the expedition.
 Persepolis had been looted and mostly destroyed by Alexander the Great centuries earlier, leading to the question of if there was anything still worth taking in the ruins.
-Additionally, Persepolis is hundreds of kilometers away from Elymais, where Antiochus is usually said to have died.
+Additionally, Persepolis is hundreds of kilometers away from Elymais, where Antiochus is usually thought to have done his looting.
 It may have been the author choosing a famous Persian city if he knew Antiochus was in Persia without further details, or a scribal error where "Persis" was misread as a city rather than a region.
 Ecbatana, the capital of Media, is closer to Elymais, though, and thus considered more likely to be historical.